 - Static posture and stress

-- For every hour of intensive computer work, take a 5 minute break to stretch, move around and/or perform other job tasks
+- For every hour of intensive computer work, take a 5-minute break to stretch, move around and/or perform other job tasks.

 - Prolonged hunched or elevated shoulder posture while holding the telephone

-- Use a telephone headset or handset attachment
+- Use a telephone headset or handset attachment.

 - Frequent use of a mouse or other pointing device, especially if an extensive reach to the side or front of the body is required

-- Move mouse device close to the body, at about the same height as the keyboard
+- Move mouse device close to the body, at about the same height as the keyboard.

-- Shoulders raised because keyboard too high
+- Shoulders raised because keyboard too high relative to seated / standing posture

 - Shoulders slumped because keyboard too low